KitronikLtd/Kitronik-Pico-Robotics-Board-MicroPython/README.md

 This is the microPython version.
 For CircuitPython see: https://github.com/KitronikLtd/Kitronik-Pico-Robotics-Board-CircuitPython

-To use save `PicoRobotics.py` file onto the Pico so it can be imported
+To use this library, save the file `PicoRobotics.py` file onto the Pico so Python can import it.

 ## Import the library and construct an instance:
 ``` python